Why Are Golf Wedges So Expensive? (Fully Explained)

 Manufacturing

-The oddly shaped metal rod is a marvel of modern sporting science, and a lot of intricate details go into the whole thing.
+The oddly shaped metal rod is a marvel of modern sporting science; many intricate details go into the whole thing.
 I was surprised to find out that, at times, it takes a combination of three distinct technologies to produce a single wedge.

-Artificial Intelligence and 3D printing are just some of the expensive technologies used to make the modern golf club.
+Artificial Intelligence and 3D printing are just some expensive technologies used to make the modern golf club.

-In summary, if you think a wedge is too expensive, think about all the factors and processes the manufacturers go through to produce top-of-the-art sporting equipment.
+In summary, if you think a wedge is too expensive, consider all the factors and processes the manufacturers go through to produce top-of-the-art sporting equipment.

 How Much Should I Spend on a Wedge?

-In most stores, prices range anywhere between $70 and $200 depending on several factors.
-Wedges are expensive like all golf clubs, and not many middle-income earners can afford to get a new set now and then.
+In most stores, prices range between $70 and $200 depending on several factors.
+Wedges are expensive, like all golf clubs, and not many middle-income earners can afford to get a new set now and then.

-You can get yourself a new wedge to replace the old one for as low as $70.
+You can get a new wedge to replace the old one for as low as $70.

 Factors that determine wedge prices include material, quality, and brand.
-Recognized brands tend to charge more than entry-level brands for the same quality.
+Recognized brands tend to charge more than entry-level brands for the same rate.

 How Often Should You Replace Golf Wedges?